healyshane/Project_IRIS/README.md

 # Analysis of Iris Data Set in Python
+Shane Healy, April 2018

+## Introduction
+A description of repository contents are shown in table below.
 Project_IRIS Repository | Description
 :------------------------------- | :---------------------------------------------
 iris_scatter.py | Python code to generate scatter plots of Iris data